jmnyarega/Playground/Factory/Readme.md

  - It is a creational design pattern that provides an interface for creating objects in a superclass, but allows superclass to alter the type of objects that will be created.

+## Structure

+> The Creator class declares the factory method that returns new product objects.
+> You can declare the factory method as abstract to force all subclasses to implement their own versions of the method.
+As an alternative, the base factory method can return some default product type.
+> The factory method helps to decouple this logic from the concrete product classes.

 ### Coding problem

 - Imagine that you’re creating a logistics management application.
 The first version of your app can only handle transportation by trucks, so the bulk of your code lives inside the Truck class.